 Before grafting, it is strongly recommended that providers perform verification of benefits for wound care to confirm Medicare coverage for the specific skin substitute material (e.g., Apligraf®, Dermagraft®, Epifix®) and ensure alignment with the applicable LCD.
 This process also identifies any prior authorization requirements under Medicare Advantage or secondary payers.

-While Medicare provides national coverage guidance for wound care and grafting, the finer details are determined by Local Coverage Determinations (LCDs) and their corresponding Local Coverage Articles (LCAs).
-These documents, issued by Medicare Administrative Contractors (MACs), define the specific clinical conditions, documentation requirements, and procedural limitations that apply within each contractor’s jurisdiction.
+While Medicare provides national coverage guidance for wound care and skin substitute grafting, the detailed clinical and billing requirements are primarily defined through Local Coverage Determinations (LCDs) and their accompanying Local Coverage Articles (LCAs).
+These policies are issued by Medicare Administrative Contractors (MACs) and outline the specific conditions under which wound care services and cellular and tissue-based products (CTPs) are considered medically necessary within each contractor’s jurisdiction.

 | MAC Contractor | LCD Number | Title | Coverage Highlights |